-- 1. As soon as possible, inform the school of your absence by emailing the Logic/Rhetoric Assistant, Tammy Helm, at thelm@genevaschooltx.org, and the Logic School Executive Assistant, Karly Champion, at kchampion@genevaschooltx.org. - 2.
+- As soon as possible, inform the school of your absence by emailing the Logic/Rhetoric Assistant, Tammy Helm, at thelm@genevaschooltx.org, and the Logic School Executive Assistant, Alicia Harrild, at aharrild@genevaschooltx.org. - 2.
 Your teachers will let you know of any assignments to be accomplished or any special instructions.
 Teachers may require work to be completed in advance or submitted on the day you return to school.
 Be sure you write your assignments and instructions in your planner.